saikongara/TaskManager/README.md

 5. Create a pull request.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+You can view the full text of the license in the [LICENSE](LICENSE) file.

 ## Contact
-For any questions or feedback, please contact [skongar1](https://github.com/skongar1).
+For any questions or feedback, please contact [saikongara](https://github.com/saikongara).